summer-ospp/help-en/docs/index.md

 ## Student Eligibility

-This activity is for the students over 18 years old.
+This program is for the students over 18 years old.
 Please refer to the [student guide](student.md) for specific conditions.

 ## How to apply for a project